nguyenngoclongdev/vs-terminal-keeper/README.md

 # Features

--   Effortlessly generate configuration templates.
+-   Easy Configuration: Quickly create templates to simplify your terminal setup.
--   Automatically restore your last terminal session on startup.
+-   Restore Last Session Automatically: Start your day smoothly by bringing back your last terminal session when you open the app.
--   Easily select which terminal session to activate.
+-   Select Your Terminal Session: Choose which terminal session to open with just a few clicks, giving you control over your work.
--   Seamlessly remove unwanted terminal sessions.
+-   Remove Unwanted Sessions: Easily delete any terminal sessions you no longer need, keeping your workspace tidy.
--   Explore a variety of built-in themes for terminal icons and colors.
+-   Explore Vibrant Themes: Personalize your terminal with a variety of colorful themes for icons and colors that brighten your workspace.
+-   ✨ Simple Session Management: Use Terminal Keeper Activity to manage your terminal sessions effortlessly.
--   Import commands from files like package.json, pipenv, makefile, grunt, gradle, gulp, ant, and more.
+-   ✨ Import Commands with Ease: Bring in commands from files like package.json, pipenv, makefile, grunt, gradle, gulp, ant, and more quickly.
--   ~~Save the current terminal session~~ (this feature is currently disabled due to limitations in the VSCode API.
-We are unable to detect certain features such as icons, colors, and split terminals.
-We may re-enable this feature if the VSCode API provides full support for these features.)
+-   ✨ ~~Save Your Terminal Session~~: Automatically detect icons, colors, and split terminals to create a new session.
+(Note: Due to current limitations in the VSCode API, retrieving the last command from the current terminal isn't supported yet.
+Please fill it in manually.
+In the feature if api support we can supported.)

 ## Using the extension